Mohamed Fofana (footballer, born May 1985)

-Mohamed Fofana (born 7 May 1985) is a French footballer who plays as a forward.
+Mohamed Fofana (born 7 May 1985) is a French former footballer who plays as a forward.

 His usual position is attacking midfielder and striker.

 Personal life

 Fofana was born in Paris.
 He holds French and Malian nationalities.

 Club career

 He was signed by newly promoted Ravenna on 6 July 2007 in a co-ownership bid.
 In mid-2009 he was sold to Arezzo in another co-ownership deal but bought back in June 2010.
 In July 2010 he was sold to SPAL.

 After Siracusa was unable to play in 2012–13 professional league, Fofana was signed by Lanciano in a 2-year contract.
 His contract was later extended.

 On 17 January 2014 Fofana was loaned to Salernitana. it was followed by Catanzaro in July 2014 and then Grosseto in January 2015.

 On 28 January 2016 he was signed by Lupa Roma from Lanciano for an undisclosed fee.
 He was re-signed by Lupa Roma on 30 August.